casterbn/QtCompile/notes.md

 [Return to main page](index.md)

+## Notes on users of old-version Qt

+I only provide the prebuilt libraries of the latest version of each branch, older versions will get deleted soon after I release most of the packages of the new version.

+I don't know why they don't update to the newest version of Qt of the current branch (e.g, Qt 5.6.1-1 has released for more than half a month but quite a few users are still using 5.6.0).

+For stability? compatibility? feel lazy for updating? or other reasons?

+1 Stability

+I think updating to the latest version of the same branch increases stability.
+Qt only does bug-fixes in minor releases.
+This is not a problem.

+2 Compatibility

+Binaries of the same major releases are compatible.
+It is no need to concern.

+3 Lazy

+Don't compare laziness with me.
+I feel lazy for comparing.

+4 Other reasons

+I have no idea if there is any other reasons.

 ## Notes on the distributed compressed files

 Archive files on Windows host are compressed in 7z format using LZMA2 Algorithm,